Taito-Otani/Emoji_Roulette/README.md

   this plugin output midi note.
 You can watch here.

 ## How to Install
-  Step 1 ) clone and donwload
+  Step 1 ) download this repository

   Step 2 ) Move “EmojiRoulette.amxd” your max for live search path.